 - What is the potential impact of the way the story is told on marginalized communities?

 Establishing a strong media literacy definition is a good first step towards understanding the impact these skills have on individuals and society.
 This isn’t just about making students better readers.
 It’s about ensuring democracy survives an increasingly confusing media landscape.
-In an age where fake news has shifted the fates of elections across the globe, media literacy has become an essential skill set.
+In an age where fake news has shifted the fates of elections across the globe and right here at home, media literacy has become an essential skill set.

 Top 5 Media Literacy Skills to Teach Students